lbhoe/lbhoe.github.io/_posts/2023-10-27-challenge-of-wits-2023.md

 Therefore, to identify errant drones with a false positive rate of 0.15% under the circumstances that GPS height positioning accuracy is 13m at 95% confidence and the error mean is 0, the buffer zone needs to be plus 19.69897m from permitted height.

-Round off answer in meters to nearest whole number means answer is `20`.
+Round answer in meters to nearest whole number means answer is `20`.

 ## CHALLENGE 2\: Data Science